Bowsteck History, Family Crest & Coats of Arms

 The Anglo-Saxon name Bowsteck comes from when the family resided in Cheshire, where they derived their name from the township of Bostock, in the parish of Davenham.

 Early Origins of the Bowsteck family

 The surname Bowsteck was first found in Cheshire at Bostock, a township, in the parish of Davenham, union and hundred of Northwich.
 "This place gave name to a family descended from Osmerus, lord of Bostock in the reign of William the Conqueror: the heiress of the elder branch brought the manor in the latter part of the 15th century to the Savages."

 "John Bostock, Abbot of St. Alban's, a learned divine and poet in the time of Henry VI., was born [at Wheathampstead, Hertfordshire], and was commonly called John of Wheathampstead."

-Important Dates for the Bowsteck family
+Early History of the Bowsteck family

 This web page shows only a small excerpt of our Bowsteck research.
 Another 85 words (6 lines of text) covering the years 1593, 1654, 1614, 1623, 1773 and 1846 are included under the topic Early Bowsteck History in all our PDF Extended History products and printed products wherever possible.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Bowsteck include Bostock, Bowstock, Boast, Bostake, Bostick and many more.

 Early Notables of the Bowsteck family (pre 1700)